 The Faculty builds on a strong tradition in innovation and vision in research and training and has a close partnership with local health service providers.
 Activities reflect our desire to improve the nation's health through interdisciplinary research linking laboratory science to the needs of patients, populations and health policy makers.
 Working in close collaboration with the Norfolk & Norwich University Hospital, the Departments within the Faculty include:

-Funding for postgraduate study is available both from the University and from a number of external schemes.
+Funding for postgraduate taught and postgraduate research courses is available both from the University and from a number of external schemes.
 Scholarships, Bursaries and Studentships offered by the University are normally awarded to students on the basis of academic merit and are usually for the duration of the period of study.

 The University actively strives to equip its Postgraduate students with the attributes necessary to succeed in whichever employment field they enter.
-Our specialist Postgraduate Career Development Advisers will provide impartial information, advice and guidance, helping students to understand themselves and the employment market and to develop suitable career-related skills and knowledge.
+Our Advisers will provide impartial information, advice and guidance, helping students to understand themselves and the employment market and to develop suitable career-related skills and knowledge.

 All students undertaking research will also be able to gain access to and participate in events connected to the wide-ranging network of Research Centres and Institutes of the University of East Anglia.